Updated , by Linode

 Capturing Your Image

 Linode Images captures an exact copy of your disk at the moment when the process is kicked off.
-Here’s how to capture your first image.
+This section shows you how to create an image from an existing Linode.

-NoteWhile an image can be captured while your Linode is running, we would recommend shutting your Linode down first if you are running any active databases.
+If your Linode is running any active databases, we recommend shutting your Linode down prior to capturing your image.
 Capturing an image that includes a running database can cause corruption or data loss in the imaged copy of the database.

 Navigate to your the Images page in the Linode Cloud Manager and select Add an Image.